Skip to content

 Arabia Falcon Insurance Company SAOG Listed by thegentlemen Ransomware Group

 On July 6, 2026, Arabia Falcon Insurance Company SAOG appeared on the leak site of the ransomware group known as thegentlemen.
-The Omani insurer’s internal files were exfiltrated during a ransomware attack, exposing data that could affect anyone who has ever held a policy, filed a claim, or provided personal information to the company.
+The Omani insurer’s internal files were allegedly exfiltrated during a ransomware attack, exposing data that could affect anyone who has ever held a policy, filed a claim, or provided personal information to the company.

 Public reporting indicates that thegentlemen posted proof of the breach on their leak site, listing Arabia Falcon Insurance Company SAOG as a victim.
 The company, formed by the merger of two established Omani insurers, provides motor, medical, life, and general insurance products from its headquarters in Muscat.
-Available reporting describes the incident as a ransomware attack in which internal files were stolen.
+Available reporting describes the incident as a ransomware attack in which internal files were allegedly stolen.
 The exact number of affected individuals remains unknown, and the specific types of records posted have not been independently verified beyond the group’s own claims.

 Why This Matters for You and Your Family